famousj/gentle-gall-intro/subscriptions.md

 #### Extra Credit

-- Instead of passing in the `@p` of the ship that's hosting `%lightswitch`, use `wex.bowl` to figure out which ship the agent is running on.
+- For `%unsubscribe`, instead of passing in the `@p` of the ship that's hosting `%lightswitch`, figure out which ship you're subscribed and send the unsubscription.
+Hint: use `wex.bowl`.
 - In the `%subscribe` poke task, check to see if you are already subscribed on `/switch` somewhere else.
 If so, unsubscribe from that ship.